 Welcome to WeFood, Finland’s first ever supermarket selling surplus food

 The volunteer-run, innovative WeFood store opened in the capital Helsinki in 2018.
-The store sells food products for 20 to 50 percent below normal prices.
+The store sells food products below normal prices.
 The profits are used to support Finn Church Aid’s development cooperation helping the poorest.

 Even in Finland, 400 to 500 million kilos of initially edible food is thrown out and destructed every year.
 The amount of food waste is so great that various measures need to be taken to reduce it.